 Beartooth Highway: Silver Gate to Red Lodge is a 67.3 mile moderately trafficked point-to-point trail located near Silver Gate, Montana that features beautiful wild flowers and is only recommended for very experienced adventurers.
-The trail offers a number of activity options and is accessible from June until October.
+The trail offers a number of activity options and is best used from June until October.

 the most beautiful drive in North America